mohmmedhouri/Wavelocker/README.md

 "# Wavelocker"
-This project can be used to stblize a laser using C code for micro controller using Redpitaya
+This project can be used to control a laser using C code for micro controller of Redpitaya